fabioschorn/shell-script-diversos/README.md

 # SHELL SCRIPT Miscellaneous

-Este repositório é um conjunto de Shell Script for kids.
+This repository is a set of Shell Scripts for kids.